mkbabb/parse-that/docs/perf-optimization-rust.md

 2. **The multiplier effect is real.** No single optimization gave more than 30%.
    But 8 optimizations that each give 10–20% compound to 2.4x.
-The key is that they're orthogonal — each addresses a different bottleneck (icache, allocation, branch prediction, instruction count, SIMD, data structure).
+The key is that they're orthogonal—each addresses a different bottleneck (icache, allocation, branch prediction, instruction count, SIMD, data structure).

 3. **Audit for work equivalence before celebrating.** Our initial numbers showed